xaynetwork/cargo_tai/README.md

 **iOS**

-- Real device: iPhone 8 with iOS 14.5.1
+- Real device: iPhone 8 with iOS 15.5 & iPhone 13 mini with iOS 16.1.1
-- Simulator: iPhone 12 with iOS 14.5.1
+- Simulator: iPhone 13 with iOS 16.1.1

 **Android**